Adaptive Location Hierarchy Learning for Long-Tailed Mobility Prediction: Experiments

-We compare ALOHA with LTL plugin and framework baselines using MRR@$k$ and NDCG@$k$ metrics across six datasets for mobility prediction.
+We compare the architecture-agnostic ALOHA against LTL plugin and framework baselines using M@$k$ and N@$k$ metrics across six datasets for mobility prediction.
 Partial results are presented in Table~\ref{tab:main}, and the complete results are provided in Appendix~\ref{sec:main_table_appendix}.
-We can yield three key observations: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt,leftmargin=*] \item \textbf{Effectiveness and Generalizability of ALOHA.} ALOHA consistently achieves the highest MRR@$k$ on all backbone architectures.
-Specifically, it attains a 6.12\% improvement on GNN-based backbone (STHGCN) and a 9.23\% gain on Diffusion-based backbone (Diff-POI) over MRR@1 metric of KLP dataset.
-This superiority arises from ALOHA's adaptive hierarchical optimization, which mitigates skewed location distributions through shared semantic among locations. \item \textbf{Performance of Plugin Baselines.} Although some LTL plugin baselines achieve suboptimal performance on partial metrics (\eg MCLP + BLV on KLP dataset), their performance is unstable and may even damage the performance of the basic backbones (\eg a decline of 33.23\% on MRR@1 for JKT dataset with Diff-POI + IB).
-This suggests that LTL plugins for computer vision are not competent for mobility prediction involving more complex spatiotemporal modeling. \item \textbf{Performance of Framework Baselines.} MELT underperforms LoTNext by up to 21.98\% on MRR@1 of KLP dataset.
-This discrepancy arises from the direct transplantation of LTL strategies for ResSys, which fails to address the unique challenges of mobility prediction such as varying scales of distributions, distinct prediction strategies, and the absence of spatial considerations.
-Although LoTNext outperforms methods based on Diff-POI backbone, it underperforms compared to those utilizing other backbones, highlighting a need for improved generalizability and flexibility. \end{itemize}
+We can yield three key observations: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt,leftmargin=*] \item \textbf{Consistent Effectiveness of ALOHA.} ALOHA consistently achieves the highest M@$k$ and N@$k$ scores on all backbone architectures.
+Specifically, it achieves 16.59\% improvement on RNN-based backbone (GFlash) for CA dataset and 12.80\% on Diffusion-based backbone (Diff-POI) for KLP dataset on M@1 metric.
+This superiority arises from ALOHA's adaptive hierarchical optimization, which mitigates skewed location distributions through shared semantic among locations.
+Notably, STHGCN is the strongest backbone without plugins on CA dataset, but adding ALOHA enables the lighter GFlash to surpass ``STHGCN + Ours'', demonstrating ALOHA's effectiveness and potential.